 Backed by mathematics, the numbers don’t lie.

 Now what I have failed to mention may come as a shock.
-For me, I imagined Venice Carnival as thousands of people dressed in impressive, hand made costumes like in National Geographic.
-In reality, roughly 150 people were dressed up (including us) out of thousands.
-The people in costume are staged in front of these iconic scenes (old school church doors, gondola boats tied together etc.) with loads of photographers surrounding them.
-It's what I assume an execution would look like, minus the beheading.
+For me, I imagined Venice Carnival as thousands of people dressed in impressive, handmade costumes like in National Geographic.
+In reality, roughly 150 people were dressed up out of 30 000, which included Troy and me.
+The people who are dressed up are staged around set backdrops and are surrounded by multiple photographers.
+Bit disappointing.

 Or was it dun dun dun

 9:10-9:15 We arrived at the second location.
-Lost two people along the way since they needed to go to the toilet and the pub crawl guide didn’t care to wait.
+Losing two people along the way since they needed to go to the toilet and the pub crawl guide didn’t care to wait.
 We ate almost one appy per person since there wasn’t enough to go around.
 Splitting an appy is like trying to split an atom.
-They are too minuscule of proportions to even attempt doing so.
+They are too minuscule of proportions to even attempt to do so.

 9:18- 9:25 We arrive at the third location and got pushed out the doors before we could clink our glasses together to say cheers.